Shopify/symbol-fstring/README.md

-# FString
+# symbol-fstring

-FString is a Ruby extension that provide access to symbols internal string representations.
+`symbol-fstring` is a Ruby extension that provide access to symbols internal string representations.

 ## Why?